git-davi/NordVPN_3.7.2_Linux_KillSwitch_DNS_Leak/README.md

 ```

 First thing I 've noticed was that on Kali the killswitch won't working after every restart.
-I have to connect one time then everything will work as expected.
+I have to connect one time before everything will begin to work as expected.

-Now to the dns leak...
+**Now to the dns leak...**

 This was a dig output when connected to the VPN :
 ```shell
 ; <<>> DiG 9.16.2-Debian <<>> google.com